learn-co-curriculum/phase-1-completing-assignments-with-codegrade/README.md

 button, click the "Or manually connect your Git repository" link underneath.
 CodeGrade will walk you through the manual setup; be sure to read and follow their instructions carefully.

+### The tests are failing in CodeGrade

+1. Make sure that you've connected the correct repo to CodeGrade.
+You can do that by clicking on the "Code" tab in CodeGrade and verifying that the title of the lab in the README.md file matches the title in Canvas.
+If you've connected the wrong repo, follow the instructions in the next section.

+2. Re-run the tests in your local environment to verify that they are passing.

+3. Make sure that your completed code was pushed up to GitHub.
+To do that, navigate to your repo on GitHub and check that the latest commit is showing.
+   If the code was not pushed to GitHub, follow the instructions in the "Pushing your Changes to GitHub" section above.
+Once your code is pushed up, the tests will automatically rerun in CodeGrade and the results will be updated in the AutoTest tab.
+To see this, navigate back to CodeGrade by clicking the button on the assignment page in Canvas, then click on the "Latest submission" button.
+You may also want to verify that the assignment is showing as completed in Canvas.

 ### I accidentally connected the wrong repository!
 How do I remove it and connect the correct one?